Kamikazee: Reunion and Tagpuan Tour (2017–present)

-Since 9 December 2017, Kamikazee have release two singles from their upcoming 2019 album: "Agimat" and "Leon".
+Since December 9, 2017, Kamikazee have released two singles from their upcoming 2019 album: "Agimat" and "Leon".

-In 2018, Kamikazee took part in a reunion tour around the Philippines, USA and Canada finally announcing on 4 January 2019 that they will tour again with Greyhoundz and Queso to USA, Canada and Philippines cities such as Iloilo, Manila, Cavite and Cebu.
+In 2018, Kamikazee took part in a reunion tour around the Philippines, USA and Canada finally announcing on January 4, 2019, that they will tour again with Greyhoundz and Queso to USA, Canada and Philippines cities such as Iloilo, Manila, Cavite and Cebu.

 Expanding as an ensemble, the group became a 7-piece band starting in 2020, adding Jian Lubiano of Catfight on guitar and Mikki Jill of FIONA on keyboards & vocals.